kgateway-dev/kgateway/docs/content/guides/traffic_management/_index.md

 ---
 title: Traffic Management
 weight: 10
+description: Managing the traffic flowing through Gloo to Upstream destinations
 ---

 Gloo has a powerful routing engine that can handle simple use cases like API-to-API routing as well as more complex ones like HTTP to gRPC with body and header transformations.
 Routing can also be done natively to cloud-function providers like AWS Lambda, Google Cloud Functions and Azure Functions.